ByteNybbler/MNIKEditor/README.md

 * Ctrl+U: Toggle UpDown.
 * Ctrl+L: Toggle LeftRight.
 * Ctrl+T: Toggle RT.
 This effect actually does nothing in-game, at least in vanilla.
+* Esc: Return to the master.dat editor screen.
+If changes to the dialog have been made, the user is asked whether they want to save their changes.

 ## HUB EDITOR